What Are Symptoms and Signs of Eczema?

 - The rash appears later and is red and bumpy.

 - If it is scratched, it may ooze and become crusty.

 - In adults, chronic rubbing produces thickened plaques of skin.

 - Some people develop red bumps or clear fluid-filled bumps that look "bubbly" and, when scratched, add wetness to the overall appearance.
 This is especially common on the sides of finger in dyshidrotic eczema and also goes by the name pompholyx.

 - Painful cracks in the skin can develop over time.

-- Although the rash can be located anywhere on the body, in adults it is most often found on the neck, flexures of the arms (opposite the elbow), and flexures of legs (opposite the knee).
+- Although the rash can be located anywhere on the body, in adults and older children, it is most often found on the neck, flexures of the arms (opposite the elbow), and flexures of legs (opposite the knee).
 Infants may exhibit the rash on the torso and face.
 It usually first appears in areas where the child can rub against sheets, since they may not have the coordination to precisely scratch yet.
 As the child begins to crawl, the rash involves the skin of the elbows and knees.
 The diaper area is often spared.